 (Effective November 1, 1952.)

-4.2 ENCUMBRANCES-ESTATE TAX
+4.2 ENCUMBRANCES-ESTATE (INHERITANCE) TAX

-Is a decedent's real property divested of the lien of the state estate tax by a conveyance by an executor acting pursuant to a testamentary power of sale?
+Is a decedent's real property divested of the lien of the state estate (inheritance) tax by a conveyance by an executor acting pursuant to a testamentary power of sale?

-Yes, provided the conveyance is to a bona fide purchaser for an adequate consideration.
+No, if decedent died prior to April 1, 1972; yes, if decedent died on or after that date, provided the conveyance is to a bona fide purchaser for an adequate consideration.